NoUsername10/Solar-Panel-Visualizer/README.md

 Popups turn the card from a simple overview into a diagnostic surface.

 - Panel popups show power, energy, status, reason text, inverter evaluation, and optional telemetry.
-- Power and Energy KPI popups can show system sensor history or panel comparison graphs.
+- Power and Energy KPI popups can show system sensor history, or automatically build virtual total histories from configured panel sensors when no system sensor is selected.
+- Panel comparison graphs are available in the KPI popups and open automatically when the same panel history has already been loaded for a virtual total graph.
 - Custom KPI popup shows the configured custom sensor and graph.
 - Graphs are lazy-loaded from Home Assistant recorder data.
 - Range chips switch between `1h`, `6h`, and `24h`.